 It was concretely manifested during that Good Friday when Your Son was crucified.

-Grant that we really get hold and understood the message and meaning of the death of Jesus Christ on the cross.
+Grant that we really get hold of and understand the message and meaning of the death of Jesus Christ on the cross.
 Father, thank you for the gift of eternal life through Him.

 We believe that if you are with us, no one can be against us.
-Strengthen our faith and help us our heavenly Father to be worthy as your children.
+Strengthen our faith and help us, our heavenly Father, to be worthy as your children.

-All these things we bring to your throne of grace in the matchless name of Jesus Christ who gave His life in order for us to live.
+All these things we bring to your throne of grace in the matchless name of Jesus Christ, who gave His life in order for us to live.
 Amen.

 About the Author